AlexCharlton/glls/README.md

 Of course, if you are defining the shaders in the pipeline, then a separate list of uniforms is not necessary.

-`glls-render` causes `define-pipeline` to define several new functions.
-First is `render-PIPELINE-NAME`. `render-PIPELINE-NAME` takes one argument: a renderable object (see [Renderables](#renderables)).

-The `render-PIPELINE-NAME` function works differently depending on whether the `define-pipeline` has been compiled or interpreted (although the end results should stay the same).
-When `define-pipeline` is compiled, the resulting `render-PIPELINE-NAME` function is compiled directly to efficient (non-branching) C. When `define-pipeline` is interpreted, `render-PIPELINE-NAME` calls a generic rendering function that is not nearly as fast.

-The `render-PIPELINE-NAME` function draws the renderable using `draw-elements`.
-While this is typically the most efficient way to render a set of vertices, sometimes `draw-arrays` is preferable.
-A function similar to `render-PIPELINE-NAME` is therefore defined, `render-arrays-PIPELINE-NAME`, which functions identically except for calling `draw-arrays` instead of `draw-elements`.

 #### Renderables
-In order to use one of the automatically generated render functions, you must have something to render.
-That’s why `define-pipeline` also defines a function that constructs a renderable object: `make-SHADER-NAME-renderable`.
-This function takes a number of keyword arguments:
+`glls-render`’s `define-piplelines` defines a function for creating renderable objects:

+    (make-PIPELINE-NAME-renderable [vao: VAO] [mode: MODE] [n-elements: N-ELEMENTS] [element-type: ELEMENT-TYPE] [mesh: MESH] [offset: OFFSET] [data: DATA] + PIPELINE-SPECIFIC-KEYWORDS)

+Where `PIPELINE-NAME` is the name of the pipeline who’s renderables are being created.

-- `vao:` – A VAO such as those returned by [opengl-glew’s `make-vao`](http://api.call-cc.org/doc/opengl-glew/make-vao).
+- `VAO` – A VAO such as those returned by [opengl-glew’s `make-vao`](http://api.call-cc.org/doc/opengl-glew/make-vao).
 I.e.: A VAO that binds an array of attributes – for each element in the pipeline – as well as an element array.
-- `mode:` – The drawing mode to use when drawing the elements of the VAO.
+- `MODE` – The drawing mode to use when drawing the elements of the VAO.
 Must be mode that is accepted by (gl-utils’) [mode->gl](http://api.call-cc.org/doc/gl-utils/mode-%3Egl).
 Defaults to `#:triangles`.
-- `n-elements:` – The number of elements (vertices) to draw.
+- `N-ELEMENTS` – The number of elements (vertices) to draw.
-- `element-type:` – The type of the values in the VAO’s element array.
+- `ELEMENT-TYPE` – The type of the values in the VAO’s element array.
 Must be one of `#:unsigned-byte`, `#:unsigned-short`, or `#:unsigned-int`.
 Not required if the VAO has no element array (i.e. `render-arrays-PIPELINE-NAME` is being used to render).
-- `mesh:` – A [gl-utils](http://wiki.call-cc.org/eggref/4/gl-utils) mesh, provided in place of `vao:`, `mode:`, `n-elements:`, and `element-type:`.
+- `MESH` – A [gl-utils](http://wiki.call-cc.org/eggref/4/gl-utils) mesh, provided in place of `VAO`, `MODE`, `N-ELEMENTS`, and `ELEMENT-TYPE`.
-- `offset:` – A byte offset to the location of the desired indices to draw.
+- `OFFSET` – A byte offset to the location of the desired indices to draw.
-- `data:` – An optional pointer to an appropriate glls renderable object.
+- `DATA` – An optional pointer to an appropriate glls renderable object.
 If not provided, a fresh renderable object will be created. [gllsRenderable.h](https://github.com/AlexCharlton/glls/blob/master/gllsRender.h) defines the structs used for renderables.
 Which struct is used for a given pipeline is chosen based on the number of uniforms present in the pipeline.

 See the [`glDrawElements` documentation](https://www.opengl.org/sdk/docs/man/html/glDrawElements.xhtml) for more information about these expected arguments.

-`make-SHADER-NAME-renderable` also expects one keyword argument for each uniform in the pipeline.
+`make-PIPELINE-NAME-renderable` also expects one keyword argument for each uniform in the pipeline.
 These arguments should either be an f32vector, an s32vector, a u32vector, a pointer to the uniform data, or – in the case of a texture – a fixnum.
 Even if the uniform is a single value (e.g. a float), it must still be passed as a vector (or a pointer).
 This lets the value of the uniform be updated independently of the renderable.

-Additionally, there are a number of renderable setters for each of the keyword arguments accepted by `make-SHADER-NAME-renderable`:
+Additionally, there are a number of renderable setters for each of the keyword arguments accepted by `make-PIPELINE-NAME-renderable`:

     [procedure] (set-renderable-vao!
 RENDERABLE VAO)
     [procedure] (set-renderable-n-elements!
 RENDERABLE N-ELEMENTS)